jaimemendieta/Py-Django-Final/README.md

 # Py-Django-Final

-Final Project for CS 3620 Server-Side Architecture --(In Progress)
+Final Project for CS 3620 Server-Side Architecture

+(In Progress)

 ## Selenium and WebDriver

---To access elements from a dynamic web page
+To access elements from a dynamic web page